Introduction to the Blockchain

 Making a copy of a digital token and attempting to spend it more than once is called double spending.
 It was this possibility that forced early digital currency systems to implement central servers that functioned as a clearinghouse.

 In this centralized system, if Alice wants to send one coin to Bob she can’t do so directly.
 Her transaction needs to be sent to the central server which can effectively deduct one coin from her account and credit one coin to Bob.
+The transaction relies on the central server for processing.

 While many in the digital currency cypherpunk world attempted to address this issue, Satoshi Nakamoto was the first to find success.